 Q: Can't I Just Fulfil Items Myself and Save all this Hassle?

 A: Of course you can, but selling on Amazon is a much better business model if you are part of the Amazon FBA program.
-Being able to take advantage of Amazon Prime is one huge tick (over 150mil in the US alone use Prime), but to read more about what's involved in the Fulfillment by Amazon program, take a look at this Amazon FBA Guide that I wrote.
+Not only will it make you eligible to win the Amazon buy box, but you'll also be able to take advantage of Amazon Prime (over 150mil in the US alone use Prime).
+To read more about what's involved in the Fulfillment by Amazon program, take a look at this Amazon FBA Guide that I wrote.

 Alternatives to Packing and Shipping to Amazon Yourself